yale-fortunoff/critical-editions-content/content/intro-hvt-0536.md

 [^116]: For example, Kittner, *Erinnerungen*, 99-100 and Wenkert, *Schicksale*, 29-30.

-[^117]: See for example, Elsie B; HVT 1228; Fortunoff Archive.
+[^117]: See for example, Elsie B; HVT-1228; Fortunoff Archive.
 The interviewee discussed the months after liberation in far greater detail than the period in Transnistria.
 This could be due to trauma.
 In her memoir Chana Koffler also dedicates significant space to the period following liberation (1944) and prior to emigration to Romania (1945 or 1946), "Leaving Home," 1949.
 Translated by Julie Dawson.
 Personal collection of Howard Wiesenfeld.

 Nadler and his family joined this wave.
 He spent the next years in Iași, studying medicine, then received a medical position in Câmpulung Moldovenesc, his father's hometown.
 He met his wife, Judith Pitsch, a fellow Czernowitzer, during a trip to the southern Transylvanian fortress town of Brașov.[^118] They married in 1954 and lived in Câmpulung until 1960, when, after years of petitions, they received an exit visa and made Aliyah to Israel.[^119] Nadler went on to work in medicine in Israel and the United States.
 Judith would become the director of the University of Chicago library, building a Judaica collection rich in material on Bukovina.